Generic selectors

 • where Britain is in relation to the rest of Europe and other countries in the world

-Historically: Through our History based topics, which include British history.
-During the topics, children learn about different aspects of life and how these have developed and changed over time.
-The actual topic depends on the interests of the children (and teacher!), but might include inventions and discoveries, or houses, or medicine.
+Historically: Through our History based units, which include British history.
+During the topics, children learn about different aspects of life and how these have developed and changed over time; the topic might include inventions and discoveries, or houses, or medicine.

 Democracy